Thornycroft Antar: Origins

 The civilian version of the Mighty Antar was developed in the late 1940s as an oilfield vehicle for transporting pipes over rough ground.
 They were of 6×4 layout (i.e. six wheels, four of them driven), with the front (steering) axle undriven and with twin wheels on both driven (rear) axles (technically ten wheels, eight of them driven, as each rear axle has four wheels).
 The vehicle was designed for cross-country use, like the earlier Scammell Pioneer and unlike the road-going Diamond T it was eventually to replace.

-The engine, the Rover Company's Meteorite, was a cut-down V8 version of their V12 Meteor.
+The engine, the Rover Meteorite, was a cut-down V8 version of their V12 Meteor.
 The Rover Company had acquired to rights from Rolls-Royce to take over manufacture of all Rolls-Royce Merlin and engines derived from it including the Rolls-Royce Meteor version used in tanks.
-Early Antars used the Meteorite type 101 diesel of the Rover Meteorite and by the early 1950s versions, with the start of supply to the British army a Petrol version of the engine.
+Early Antars used the Meteorite type 101 diesel of the Rover Meteorite and by the early 1950s versions, with the start of supply to the British army a petrol version of the engine.

 The name

 Antar was a reference to Antar Ibn Shadded, a pre-Islamic Arab poet-warrior.
-The intended lead customer for the Mighty Antar was the Anglo-Iranian Oil Company, previously the Anglo-Persian Oil Company.
+The intended lead customer for the Mighty Antar was the Iraq Petroleum Company.